 * 70 x 85 cm

 All prints are signed and numbered (edition of 15).

 Stefan Boness is a photojournalist based in Berlin and Manchester.

-His photos have received several awards including a World Press Photo Award.
-His work is being published in quality magazines and newspapers throughout the world.
+He has received several awards for his work, including a World Press Photo award, and his work is being published by newspapers and magazines worldwide.